Communication program

 Experiential learning is at the heart of a communication degree, and there are many ways in which students can gain practical experience in their fields.
 In fact, communication majors are required to demonstrate applied knowledge in their senior portfolio.
 Though practical experience can be gained through class projects, independent studies, and student organizations, one of the best ways to gain practical experience is through an internship.
 Internships provide experience and insight into a student's chosen area.
 They can be a means of developing contacts and the beginning of a professional network.

 In the Department of Communication, the COMM 399 Communication Career Development class is designed to help students learn the skills, such as resume development and letter writing, necessary to find and apply for internships.
-Students are also introduced to the resources in the Office of Career Services.
+Students are also introduced to the resources in the Office of Career Development.
 Internship opportunities are listed on department bulletin boards and are posted on the department’s Facebook page.
 Academic advisors can also be helpful in directing a student toward an internship opportunity.
 Up to 3.0 hours of academic credit can be earned for an internship by enrolling in COMM 690.
 Visit the link below to find out more about enrolling for internship credit.

 Internship Information & Procedures